Axia-Tech/AXIA-wiki/docs/learn/learn-identity.md

 ![Chevdor is registrar #1](../assets/identity/16.jpg)

-### AXIASolar Registrars
+### AXIACoin Registrars

-There are multiple registrars on AXIASolar.
+There are multiple registrars on AXIACoin.
 Unless no additional information is available here, you must reach out to specific registrars individually if you want to be judged by those.

 - Registrar 0: